josmar-crwdstffng/angular/aio/content/guide/template-statements.md

 Statements have a context &mdash;a particular part of the application to which the statement belongs.

-Statements can refer only to what's in the statement context, which is typically the component instance.
+Statements can refer only to what is in the statement context, which is typically the component instance.
 For example, `deleteHero()` of `(click)="deleteHero()"` is a method of the component in the following snippet.

 <code-example header="src/app/app.component.html" path="template-syntax/src/app/app.component.html" region="context-component-statement"></code-example>